govindKAG/python-workshop-/so you want to python.md

 —-

-# Why does this matter
+# Why does this matter ?

-- programming isn’t about solving small problems like this , instead it is about building systems and systemic solutions to problems…
+- programming isn’t about solving small problems like this , instead it is about building systems and systematic solutions to problems…
 - Problems much more complex than reversing a string…
 - But all problems can be broken down into really small sub problems that rely on really simple pieces of code just like the one we saw.
 - Not having to wrestle with the language allows us to think more clearly about the bigger picture.